British pub group Marston's reports smaller half-year loss

+Adds background on sector in paragraph 2, CEO comment in paragraph 3, details on holiday sales in paragraph 4

-May 16 (Reuters) - Marston's MARS.L posted a smaller first-half loss on Tuesday, helped by robust demand for drinks and food at the British group's pubs and bars in local communities.
+May 16 (Reuters) - Britain's Marston's MARS.L posted a smaller first-half loss on Tuesday, helped by strong demand for drinks and food at its pubs and bars in local communities.

+Resilient customer spending has helped the UK hospitality industry manage pressures from rising costs and continue its recovery from pandemic lows.

+"The macro environment is becoming increasingly stable and recent evidence suggests that both the cost outlook, and consumer confidence, are steadily improving," CEO Andrew Andrea said in a statement.

 The company reported an underlying loss before tax of 3.6 million pounds ($4.54 million) for the half year ended April 1, compared with a loss of 7.5 million pounds last year.